cchampio/mslearn-advocates.azure-functions-and-signalr/start/notes.md

     # Keep note of the name of this storage account.

-    # Azure Cosmos DB is used to store stonk prices.
+    # Azure Cosmos DB is used to store stock prices.
     az cosmosdb create  \
     --name msl-sigr-cosmos-$(openssl rand -hex 5) \
     --resource-group <myrg>